 Speeding is the most common traffic rule violation and contributes to motor vehicle accidents every single day.

-- An average of 4 children age 14 and younger were killed and 500 were injured every day in the United States in motor vehicle crashes during 2009.
+- An average of 3 children 14 and younger were killed and 462 were injured every day in the United States in motor vehicle crashes during 2012.
+(NHTSA)

-• Using a cell phone use while driving, whether it’s hand-held or hands-free, delays a driver's reactions as much as having a blood alcohol concentration at the legal limit of .08 percent.
+- Using a cell phone while driving, whether it’s hand-held or hands-free, delays a driver's reactions as much as having a blood alcohol concentration at the legal limit of .08 percent.
 (Source: University of Utah)